Kidney Stones in Children

 919-684-6994

-Kidney stones are not common in children, but when they occur and are painful, your child will need a comprehensive evaluation and effective treatment.
+Kidney stones are not common in children, but when they occur, your child will need a comprehensive evaluation and effective treatment.
 Our pediatric urologists work closely with kidney doctors (nephrologists) and endocrinologists to find the cause of your child’s stones and start treatment to relieve discomfort as quickly as possible.
-We also offer dietary recommendations to prevent new kidney stones from forming.
+This may include dietary recommendations or medications to prevent new kidney stones from forming.

 Find a Kidney Stones in Children Doctor